ericbiewener/vscode-vandelay-py/README.md

 ### `importGroups: Array<Array<string>>`
 Vandelay will automatically sort import statements so package imports come before your project's custom imports, and it will alphabetize them by path.
 This configuration option allows you establish some custom ordering, grouping certain imports together with full line breaks if desired.
-For
-example:
+Ungrouped packages will sort before grouped ones, while ungrouped non-package imports will sort after their grouped equivalents.
+For example:

 ```js
 importGroups: [